 Turn the bottom of the welt rectangle and Press the seam allowances open.

 Press the top of the welt

 Press the sides and top of the welt flat.

 Press from the right side of garment the TOP and SIDES of the welt and manipulate it to look perfect.(Do not press the BOTTOM)

-Turn to the wrong side of the garment.Fold up the bottom portion of the facing rectangle .
-The fold should just touch the top of the welt window.
-This will form the binding or the welt for your pocket opening.
+The single fold should just touch the top of the welt window.
+This IS the binding, piping or the welt for your pocket opening.

 How to sew a Double Welt Pocket